Pete Metzelaars: Regular season

+Playoffs

-Coaching
+Coaching career

 After retiring, Metzelaars moved into the coaching ranks as the offensive coordinator at Charlotte Christian School from 1998 to 2002.
 In 2003, Metzelaars joined Wingate University as an assistant offensive coach but also coached in NFL Europe with Barcelona during the off-season.
 He also was an intern with the Indianapolis Colts during their 2003 training camp, assisting with the tight ends under offensive coordinator Tom Moore.
 In 2004, Metzelaars joined the Colts staff full-time as the offensive quality control coach.
 After reaching four Super Bowls with the Buffalo Bills as a player, he finally won a ring with the Colts' triumph in Super Bowl XLI.
 In 2012, Metzelaars joined the Buffalo Bills staff full-time as the tight ends coach.
 He, along with the entire Bills coaching staff, was dismissed on December 31, 2012.
-On January 24, 2014 Metzelaars became tight ends coach for the San Diego Chargers, replacing Jason Michael who left to be offensive coordinator for the Tennessee Titans.
+On January 24, 2014, Metzelaars became tight ends coach for the San Diego Chargers, replacing Jason Michael who left to be offensive coordinator for the Tennessee Titans.
 He was reunited with former Buffalo Bills teammate Frank Reich, who was promoted to be the Chargers' new offensive coordinator.

 In 2018, Metzelaars became the offensive line coach for the Atlanta Legends of the newly formed Alliance of American Football.

-In 2023 he joined the Helevetic Guards in the European League of football as Special Teams Coordinator and Tight Ends Coach.
+In 2023 he joined the Helvetic Guards of the European League of Football (ELF) as the special teams coordinator and tight ends coach.
+However, On 4 April 2024, the team announced the end of operations.